teamdigitale/dati-semantic-cookiecutter/README.en.md

 This section describes the automatic check and test procedures used to ensure the quality and integrity of the repository content.

+The controls may be disabled if they are not applicable to your specific use case.
+For example, if you have already implemented a solution for stable URIs, the check on the equality between the names of files and related folders and the check between the names of files and related resources in URIs can be commented out.

 ### Automatic Checks (Pre-commit)

 This repository uses [pre-commit](https://pre-commit.com/)